LiamBa99/TwoDew/README.md

 Features to include:

-- Add routing to task page
+- Add routing to task page ✓
+- Main Task page
+    - Add sorting of "ALL" tasks
+    - Change display of tasks based on button press
+    - Display tasks based on due date
+    - Add headers of the date and time
+- CRUD of tasks to be completed
 - Main page HTML/CSS
-- Main Task page
 - Accounts
 - Account specific task page
-- CRUD of tasks to be completed
 - Auto planning of day according to deliverables
 - Storage of previous tasks and their times completed
 - Inclusion of various studying/productivity techniques